DanielThomas/dotfiles/README.md

 - `install.sh`: An installation shellscript
 - `install.homebrew`: A list of Homebrew formulas to install
+- `install.homebrew-cask`: A list of Homebrew casks to install
 - `install.open`: A list of files to be handled by the default application association using the `open` command

 ### Plugins ###